Food, Transportation and Other Essentials

 • Ensure your address is updated on COMPASS (or call a CAO to update it) in case the state requests documentation from you to prove your exemption.

-To help navigate these steps, please call Just Harvest at 412-431-8960 (option 3).
+To help navigate these steps, visit one of the following locations or contact Just Harvest at 412-431-8960 (option 3).
 You will need to leave a message, and your call will be returned.
-Additional details about who needs to take action, and when, can be found on the PA DHS website.

 Food and essentials for pregnant individuals and new parents